Personal Finance

 2. You will avoid paying the minimum balance, check cashing, or overdraft fees at banks.

-3. You won’t have to pay high-interest rates on credit cards and loans when you purchase items with cash.
+3. You won’t have to pay high interest rates on credit cards or loans when you purchase items with cash.

 4. You can often avoid paying unnecessarily large deposits to utility companies and landlords.

-5. You can buy items in bulk and stock up when items are on sale.
+5. You can buy items in bulk and stock up when things are on sale.

 6. You won’t need to pawn your personal belongings.